 The current model for preventing money laundering and funding terrorism (AML/CTF) is not working as intended.
 There are several reasons for this, the most prominent being that the system is not designed to catch or prevent terrorist financing.
 Additionally, the AML/CTF only covers formal financial institutions and does not take into account other potential sources of terrorist financing, such as informal networks or private donations.
-Aside from the formal financial institutions, there are several other potential sources of terrorist financing that are not covered by the AML/CTF regime.
-These include informal financial institutions such as hawala dealers and moneylenders, as well as non-financial sources such as donations from individuals, charities, or businesses.
+Aside from the formal financial institutions, there are several other potential sources of terrorist financial institutions, there are several other potential sources of terrorist financial institutions, there are several other potential sources of terrorist financial institutions such as hawala dealers and moneylenders, as well as non-financial sources such as donations from individuals, charities, or businesses.
 The lack of coverage of these potential sources of financing means that the AML/CTF regime is not comprehensive in its approach to combating terrorist financing.
 This could potentially allow terrorist groups to access the financing they need to carry out their activities, posing a serious threat to national security.

-Previous Frameworks on Drug Smuggling and Possible Linkages to Terrorism Funding organized crime (Williams, 1998).
+Previous Frameworks on Drug Smuggling and Possible Linkages to Terrorism Funding

+The convergence thesis was suggested by Williams in 1998, who observed that terrorist groups were increasingly engaging in illegal activities traditionally associated with organized crime (Williams, 1998).
 This amalgamation of criminal and terrorist elements into a single phenomenon has been variously referred to as "terrorized crime," "criminalized terrorism," or "terroristic crime."
 This is because terrorist groups are increasingly engaging in illegal acts such as drug smuggling, money financial crimes, and trafficking of people in order to finance their operations.
 This has led to a situation where the distinction between organized crime and terrorism is vanishing.
 Williams argued that this trend represented a new and dangerous form of violence that was more difficult to prevent and respond to than either traditional crime or terrorism (Willaims, 1998).